bandprotocol/bandchain-docs/docs/data-tunnel/route-types/01-tss.md

 We appreciate your patience and understanding as we aim to deliver a robust and improved testing experience.
 Stay tuned for more updates and release information!

 :::

+> This route type is currently only available on BandChain v3 testnet.